nosami/vsonline/vs-online/reference/vsonline-cli.md

 The following **commands** are available:

 - **`start`**
   Begins the interactive process of registering your self-hosted machine.
-For more information, see [Start VS Online](#start-vs-online).
+For more information, see [Start Codespaces](#start-vs-online).

 - **`stop`**
-  Removes your machine from Visual Studio Online
+  Removes your machine from Visual Studio Codespaces

-## Start VS Online
+## Start Codespaces

 The **`start`** command begins the interactive process of registering your self-hosted machine: